joannakarayianni/Computational_Linguistics_Team_Lab/README.md

 This project is of the course Computational Linguistics Team Laboratory for the MSc in Computational Linguistics at the University of Stuttgart.

+# Description

+Emotion text detection involves classifying text based on emotional content, a critical and challenging aspect of Natural Language Processing (NLP) due to the nuanced nature of human emotions.
+In this project, we aimed to perform a multilabel classification on the ISEAR dataset (CISA, University of Geneva, 2024-07-16), which includes 7 classes - Joy, Sadness, Disgust, Guilt, Shame, Fear, and Anger.
+It consists of textual descriptions annotated with these emotion labels.
+The primary research question we aimed to address is: "How can different machine learning models and embedding techniques, which capture contextual information, be utilized to effectively classify fine-grained emotional content in text?"

 ## Results

 ![Table Image](https://github.com/joannakarayianni/Computational_Linguistics_Team_Lab/blob/main/images/performance_comparison.png)